Curriculum Vitae

 — Has a developed specialty within a theoretical orientation known as Rational Emotive Behavior Therapy.

-— Pioneered distance counseling (or, so-called tele-mental health) in the state of South Australia, as well as at The University of Wyoming, serving clients located many hundreds of miles from the otherwise nearest therapist.
+— Pioneered distance counseling (or, so-called tele-mental health) in the state of South Australia, as well as at The University of Wyoming, serving clients located many hundreds of miles from an otherwise nearby therapist.

 PERSONAL